aimms/documentation/cloud/gurobi-support.rst

 Gurobi Support on AIMMS Cloud Platform
 ======================================

 Running Gurobi on the AIMMS Cloud Platform requires the `Gurobi Web License Service <https://www.gurobi.com/web-license-service/>`__ offered by Gurobi Optimization which is a Gurobi licensing service for containers running on Docker (among others).
+Also, you need to acquire a (paid) Gurobi-link extension for your AIMMS Cloud; please contact us at info@aimms.com if you are interested.

 .. note::